ngworker/lumberjack/README.md

 #### Creating a custom log driver module

 A driver module provides configuration and other dependencies to a log driver.
-It also provides the log driver, making it available to **Lumberjack**.
+It also provides the log driver, making it available to Lumberjack.

 ```ts
 import { ModuleWithProviders, NgModule } from '@angular/core';